AriFordsham/GHCWiki/template-haskell/restricted.md

 - level 2: no Q Monad (I think we still need newName though). no reify, because that gets into looking outside the module making compilation more difficult and subverting [SafeHaskell](safe-haskell)
 - level 3: no mkName (we could call this Pure Template Haskell)

+Rather than levels, we may be able to have more flexibility by thinking in terms of capabilities

 ### Module-based Resrictions for library authors